DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 40 - 05.01.2025.md

 - We return and we are fighting.
 Umbrella Academy Season 4 has dropped.
 It's only 6 episodes.
 - Double H of RC
 - Mage chick dies after plane shifting.
+- Blade died and got set on fire.
 - Hooded guy still alive.
-Butt-naked, bound, gagged, and blindfolded.
+Niccolo wants him butt-naked, bound, gagged, and blindfolded.
-- Blade died and got set on fire.